 - Nomination, or support for an application, for academic promotion

-Annual and Periodic Programme Review may themselves provide an opportunity for departments to highlight good practice, but are also a mean of collating examples received via the routes above.
+Annual and Comprehensive Departmental Review may themselves provide an opportunity for departments to highlight good practice, but are also a mean of collating examples received via the routes above.

-Formal QA procedures such as student feedback results, APR and PPR reports, and visiting examiner reports, are considered at Departmental meetings, which should have student representatives present.
-Each then has a route for consideration at Faculty and School level, enabling good practice to be identified and minuted, facilitating its exploration by other departments.
-In addition to the usual minutes and reports of committees at which good practice has been discussed, each Faculty has its own internal communications, via newsletters, emails and online, in which good practice can be shared and commended.
+Formal QA procedures such as student feedback results, APR and CDR reports, and visiting examiner reports, are considered at Departmental meetings, which should have student representatives present.
+Each then has a route for consideration at School level, enabling good practice to be identified and minuted, facilitating its exploration by other departments.
+In addition to the usual minutes and reports of committees at which good practice has been discussed, each Department has its own internal communications, via newsletters, emails and online, in which good practice can be shared and commended.

 The Director’s Teaching Prize is an important vehicle for capturing exceptionally good practice by individual teachers or teaching teams, and the criteria and procedure are set out at the Teaching Prize web pages.
 Teachers may put themselves forward or be nominated by students, colleagues or their Head of Department.
 Prizes are awarded at the annual Graduation ceremony, ensuring maximum visibility and prestige.
 Finalists are then asked to contribute to a series of workshops and/or podcasts showcasing their teaching practice.

 From 2013/14 content contributed by DTP finalists will be available on the BLE as the starting point for a database of recognised best practice, which will in due course collate examples drawn from all the various identification routes described above.

 The Students' Union is also committed to recognising and disseminating good practice, and does so via its network of student representatives, supported by the website soasunion and in its annual Educational Priorities.